Mona400/Problem-Solving-Training/level-2/README.md

 [[non-linear-data-structures](/level-2/hackerearth/non-linear-data-structures)],
 [[algorithms-searching](/level-2/hackerearth/algorithms-searching)],
 [[algorithms-sorting](/level-2/hackerearth/algorithms-sorting)],
-each sheet of them contains linear and non-linear data structures problems, plus searching and sorting algorithms.
+each phase of them contains linear and non-linear data structures problems, plus searching and sorting algorithms.
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~100 problems.
+Finally, each phase contains ~100 problems.

 <table>
     <thead>